tevslin/debate_team/README.md

 No code here explititly collects any information of any kind.
 However, some usage stastics are available from both github and Streamlit.

 ## disclaimer
 This all comes with no warranty of any kind nor any promise to fix problems or maintain compatabity with the code it uses.
-However, bug reprorts, issues, and enhancement pull requests are welcome.
+However, bug reports, issues, and enhancement pull requests are welcome.